 How do I book an assessment?

-Please select Assessments from the menu, or click on this link and choose a counsellor and a date and time that works for you.
+Please select Assessments from the menu, or click on this link and choose a date and time that works for you.
 If your circumstances mean that you are not able to afford an assessment session at the listed price, please email us and we will help if we can.

 How do I book a counselling session?